quou/quou.github.io/markdown/corrosion.md

 # Corrosion

-Corrosion is a graphics library with backends for OpenGL ES and Vulkan.
+Corrosion is a graphics library with backends for OpenGL and Vulkan.

 It has the following features:
  - Backends for OpenGL 3.3 and Vulkan 1.2.
 The Vulkan backend uses the new dynamic rendering features.